Education for All: Addressing Africa’s Urgent Educational Challenges

 Tonia Uduimoh

-According to UNESCO, Globally, 16 per cent of children and youth (covering primary to upper secondary) are not attending school.
+According to UNESCO, globally 16 per cent of children and youth (covering primary to upper secondary) are not attending schools.

 Sub-Saharan Africa accounts for close to 30 per cent of all out-of-school children globally.
-Although huge progress has been made in the last 20 years on access to school, the region unfortunately remains the worst performing globally on learning, with nine out of 10 children unable to read with understanding and do basic Mathematics by age 10 (World Bank, 2022).
+Although huge progress has been made in the last 20 years on access to school, the region unfortunately remains the worst performing globally on learning, with nine out of ten 10 children unable to read with understanding and do basic Mathematics by age 10 (World Bank, 2022).
 Furthermore, the continent’s education system is marked by severe disparities: girls are 1.5 times more likely to be excluded from primary education compared to boys, and children in rural areas are twice as likely to be out of school as those in urban areas.

 This educational crisis has far-reaching implications.
 Limited access to quality education perpetuates cycles of poverty, restricts economic growth, and undermines social stability.
 The consequences are particularly unfavourable for vulnerable populations, including girls, children with disabilities, and those living in conflict zones.
 With the continent’s youth population expected to constitute 42 per cent of global youth, the urgency to address these educational gaps has never been greater.